-Therefore, to include a light source above the dining area is as functional as a design element.
+Including a light source above the dining area is as functional as an elegant design element.

-Illumination is definitely a must for these outdoor spaces, but not only; it is here that clients can show off their creativity and style.
-The lighting system aims to offer the light necessary for everyday use, but also adds a touch of character and an ideal atmosphere to the space.
+Lighting is definitely a must for these outdoor spaces, but that's not all: this is where clients can express their creativity and style.
+The lighting system aims to provide the light needed for everyday use but also adds a touch of character and an ideal atmosphere to the space.

-An outdoor kitchen is exposed to various atmospheric agents, so even if you do not use it frequently, the appliances and surfaces must be protected to prevent them from accumulating dirt or deteriorating.
-A luxury kitchen comes with a bespoke cover.
+An outdoor kitchen is continuously exposed to various atmospheric agents, so even if you don’t use it frequently, household appliances and surfaces must be protected to prevent them from accumulating dirt or deteriorating.
+A custom-made cover should accompany a luxury kitchen.

-Luxury outdoor kitchens are also made with high-performance materials that withstand the elements.
-Stainless steel, widely used in outdoor environments, is just one of the possible materials.
+Luxury outdoor kitchens use high-performance materials that resist the elements.
+Stainless steel, widely used in outdoor environments, is only one of the available materials.
 It is precisely in the choice of unusual finishes that an image of luxury and exclusivity is created.

 7. Paths and atmospheres

-For clients with larger spaces, it is a good idea to include some paths to get to the outdoor kitchen.
-It can be a simple but elegant stone walkway that connects the house with the outdoor area used as a kitchen space to create a focus on the environment.
+For clients with larger spaces, it is a good idea to include some paths to reach the outdoor kitchen.
+It may be a simple but elegant stone walkway that connects the home with the outdoor area used as a kitchen space to create a focus on the environment.

-Installing elements with water, light and fire in the surrounding space is also effective for giving the environment a warmer and brighter reflection.
+Installing elements with water, light and fire in the surrounding space is also effective to give the environment a warmer and brighter reflection.

 3 mistakes to avoid when designing luxury outdoor kitchens